 Phantom Canyon will offer consumers the possibility to pair the unknown Tiger Lake-U chip with a discrete gaming graphics card, something along the lines of an Nvidia GeForce GTX 1660 Ti or RTX 2060.
 A recent Reddit leak claims that Phantom Canyon is equipped with a 330W internal power supply, which explains the limited number of discrete graphics solutions.

 The Phantom Canyon's other features include an undisclosed number of Thunderbolt 3 and USB 3.1 Gen 2 ports, built-in WiFi 6 and Bluetooth 5 connectivity, 2.5G and Gigabit networking.
-The NUC has one HDMI 2.0 ports and two Mini-DisplayPort 1.4 outputs for connecting displays.
+The NUC has one HDMI 2.1 port and two Mini-DisplayPort 1.4 outputs for connecting displays.

 Being a gaming-oriented product, the Phantom Canyon NUC comes with customizable RGB lighting.
 The device will employ a vapor chamber cooling system as well.